sbonaretti/timeSavers/HowTo_myBinder.md

   ```
   publication/data/cart_segm_literature.ipynb (File on the right)
   ```
-- Press lunch.
+- Press launch.
 It creates a docker file, containing a linux machine, where it install python and R with the libraries required in the environment file -> It takes time (~15-20 minutes).
 The following times it takes less because the docker image is already created

 ## ADDING A NEW NOTEBOOK
 - Go to the mybinder page where you created the previous mybinder, and just substitute the name of the notebook file